HackFargo/app/README.md

 ```

-The currently bounds of the of the Lat and Long values returned are as follows:
+The current bounds of the of the Lat and Long data values returned are as follows:
 ```
 	latMax = 46.919749
 	latMin = 46.803665